-- TOEFL scores or results of a personal interview with the foreign student advisor and scores on any entrance tests which may be required by the college [taken after arrival].
+- TOEFL or IELTS scores and scores on any entrance tests which may be required by the college.

 - Students applying for transfer from colleges within the United States must submit an International Student Transfer Form completed by their current international student advisor before they may be considered for transfer, and they must be eligible for immediate re-admission to that institution.
 The form will be provided to the student as part of the application process.

 Where to Send Required Materials

 All required information must be on file at the college before an I-20 document will be issued to a prospective student.
 Other than the application, all required materials should be sent to the following address: